-To help you quickly and easily import your employee data, we have created an Excel spreadsheet template that contains all of your 1095-C data in a standard format.
-This format closely mirrors the 1095-C forms so your benefits/payroll provider may be able to provide the information required to populate this spreadsheet.
+This format closely mirrors the 1095-C forms so your benefits/payroll provider may be able to provide the information required to populate the 1095-C import spreadsheet easily.

-We have made a few changes to the 1095-C Import Spreadsheet for Tax Year 2016 to help reduce some data entry for our customers.
+We have made a few changes to our template for Tax Year 2016 to help reduce some data entry for our customers please find linked below:

 - ‘Void’ and ‘Corrected’ field removed – we fill these out for you automatically when the data you import is changed.